 - Grind to a fine powder.
 A slight semi fine powder is also fine.
 The sesame seeds and coconut will release oil while grinding.
 Make sure to keep scraping the sides of the grinder jar and grind further.
 If you are finding it difficult to grind, add some water to make a fine paste.

 - Heat oil in a pan and add chopped onions.

-- Saute the onions till they are light golden or golden.
+- Sauté the onions till they turn light golden or golden.

-- Saute till the tomatoes soften and you see oil leaving the sides.
+- Sauté till the tomatoes soften and you see oil leaving the sides of the pan.